 Via Giuseppe Mirri, 35 (Prenestina)

 This multifaceted venue is perfect for those who want the best of both worlds.
 In the warmer months the outdoor garden is a welcoming space where various activities are held even in the daytime from brunches to parties.
 The more popular indoors part of Monk Club houses a brick lined main hall for those looking for an authentic live music night with local talent.
 Monk also includes a more laid back lounge area for more intimate shows like readings.
 Be sure to register for an ARCI card 24 hours before visiting them on their website in order to gain entry.

 Via Marco Minghetti, 5 (Barberini)

 The iconic Quirinetta theatre has recently been revitalized and transformed into a cool new venue for weekly concerts and cultural events.
 Local Italian artists, and bands from all over globe grace the stage several days a week.
 The musical stylings are mostly of the indie, alt- rock, folk persuasions; however, those looking to bust a move should check out the themed club nights.
 Depending on the concert, there may be standing room only, so be prepared to groove to the sounds of that alternative underground band hailing from Brooklyn in a crowd of hip, Roman music aficionados.
-Tickets are available online and range in price from 10 to 20 euros.
 Check the website for full details on upcoming shows.